ribtoks/tdg-github-action/README.md

     // This is a multiline description of the issue
     // that will be in the "Body" property of the comment

+Currently this action only uses `issue` metadata (second line) if this is present.